MontrealAI/agijobs-sovereign-labor-v0p1/truffle/README.md

 Truffle build artifacts are uploaded from CI (`Sovereign Compile` job) so auditors and operators can inspect them without rebuilding.

+## CI Mirror & Step Summaries
+- `Sovereign Compile / Compile smart contracts` runs this toolchain on every PR and push.
+- `node scripts/write-compile-summary.js` posts the Node.js, npm, Truffle, and Solidity versions into the GitHub summary.
+- Artifacts land under `build/contracts` and are published as workflow artifacts for reproducibility.

 ## Debugging Toolkit

 - `truffle console --network <profile>` – Interactive console with contract instances.